hotrodorm/hotrod/hotrod-project/docs/docs-5/crud/README.md

 );
 ```

+If a more advanced row ordering is needed, the next method "Select by Criteria" offers more options.

 ### 3. Select by Criteria

+This method retrieves a list (or streaming cursor) of rows from a table or view, using [LiveSQL Expressions](../livesql/syntax/expressions.md).
+These are full LiveSQL expressions that can include math operations, date algebra, string manipulation, functions, etc.

-This method is available in tables and views.
-It can be used to search using more complex predicates:
+This method is available in all tables with or without primary key and also in all views.

+For example:

 ```java
 EmployeeTable e = this.employeeDAO.newTable();